Tisagenlecleucel: History

 In July 2017, an FDA advisory committee unanimously recommended that the agency approve it to treat B cell acute lymphoblastic leukemia that did not respond adequately to other treatments or have relapsed.

 In August 2017, the FDA granted approval for the use of tisagenlecleucel in people with acute lymphoblastic leukemia.
 According to Novartis, the treatment will be administered at specific medical centers where staff have been trained to manage possible reactions to this new type of treatment.

 In May 2018, the FDA further approved tisagenlecleucel to treat adults with relapsed or refractory diffuse large B-cell lymphoma (DLBCL), based on results from the JULIET phase II trial.

 In England, the NHS will use the procedure to treat children with acute lymphoblastic leukemia (ALL) if earlier treatments including stem cell transplants have failed; it is expected to apply to between 15 and 20 children.
 In March 2019, NICE issued guidance approving Kymriah for treatment of relapsed or refractory diffuse large B-cell lymphoma in adults after 2 or more systemic therapies.

 Manufacture

 In a 22-day process, the treatment is customized for each person.
 T cells are purified from blood drawn from the person, and those cells are then modified by a virus that inserts a gene into the cells' genome.
 The gene encodes a chimaeric antigen receptor (CAR) that targets leukaemia cells.
 It uses the 4-1BB co-stimulatory domain in its CAR to improve response.

 Modification of the cells to create the customized therapeutic has been a major bottleneck in expanding availability of the treatment, requiring T cells extracted in Europe to be transported to the United States where they are modified, then back to Europe.
 Novartis has been expanding a facility in France, and constructed a new facility in Stein, Switzerland, to relieve this bottleneck beginning in 2020.
 Novartis uses the company Cryoport Inc. for temperature-controlled transportation required for the manufacture and distribution of Kymriah.

+Society and culture

+Names

+Tisagenlecleucel is the international nonproprietary name.